Paul Krassner: Awards

 Krassner is the only person to have won awards from both Playboy magazine (for satire) and the Feminist Party Media Workshop (for journalism).
-He was the first living man to be inducted into the Counterculture Hall of Fame, which took place at the Cannabis Cup in Amsterdam.
+In 2000, he was given a Firecracker Alternative Book Award for High Times Presents Paul Krassner's Pot Stories for the Soul.
+In 2001, he was the first living man to be inducted into the Counterculture Hall of Fame, which took place at the Cannabis Cup in Amsterdam.
 He received an American Civil Liberties Union Uppie (Upton Sinclair) Award for dedication to freedom of expression, and, according to the FBI files, he was described by the FBI as "a raving, unconfined nut".
 George Carlin commented: "The FBI was right, this man is dangerous – and funny; and necessary."
 In 2005 he received a Grammy nomination for Best Album Notes for his essay on the 6-CD package Lenny Bruce: Let the Buyer Beware.

 Criticism

-Krassner was criticized, along with many males on the Left, in Robin Morgan's feminist manifesto, "Goodbye to All That":
+Krassner was criticized, along with many males on the Left, in Robin Morgan's feminist manifesto, "Goodbye to All That," written in 1970:

 Goodbye to lovely "pro-Women's Liberationist" Paul Krassner, with all his astonished anger that women have lost their sense of humor "on this issue" and don't laugh any more at little funnies that degrade and hurt them: farewell to the memory of his "Instant Pussy" aerosol-can poster, to his column for the woman-hating men's magazine Cavalier, to his dream of a Rape-In against legislators' wives, to his Scapegoats and Realist Nuns and cute anecdotes about the little daughter he sees as often as any properly divorced Scarsdale middle-aged father; goodbye forever to the notion that a man is my brother who, like Paul, buys a prostitute for the night as a birthday gift for a male friend, or who, like Paul, reels off the names in alphabetical order of people in the women's movement he has fucked, reels off names in the best locker-room tradition—as proof that he's no sexist oppressor.

 Personal life and death

-In 1985, Paul Krassner moved to Venice, CA where he met his wife of 32 years, artist and videographer, Nancy Cain, one of the original Videofreex and founder of Camnet.
-They moved to Desert Hot Springs, CA in 2002.
-Krassner suffered for several years from a neurological disease, and died on July 21, 2019, at age 87.
-He had one daughter, Holly Krassner Dawson, from a previous marriage.
+Krassner married Jeanne Johnson in 1963 and had one daughter named Holly.
+They later divorced.
+In 1985, Krassner moved to Venice, California where he met his wife of 32 years, artist and videographer Nancy Cain, one of the original Videofreex and founder of Camnet.
+They moved to Desert Hot Springs, California in 2002.
+Krassner suffered for several years from a neurological disease, and died on July 21, 2019, at his home in Desert Hot Springs.